-Here’s a few ways to include the entire family in this year’s resolutions.
+Here are a few ways to include the entire family in this year’s resolutions.

-1. Make It An Activity
+1. Make it an Activity

 The best way to teach your children the importance of resolutions is by making it part of the family tradition.
 Sit down each December and reflect on the past year, discussing your accomplishments and goals, as individuals and as a family.
 You can each talk about what worked this year and what didn’t.

 Allow each family member to take a turn sharing something they are proud of and something they want to improve.
 It may be helpful for parents to go first, to give the children an idea of how to participate.
-If your child is old enough to write, he or she should write down their accomplishments and goals, and you can help your younger child by writing theirs down.
+If your child is old enough to write, he or she should write down their accomplishments and goals, and you can help your younger children by writing theirs down.

 2. Make Different Resolutions for Different Ages

 What your child needs to work on depends on your child.
 If you are concerned about his diet, then encourage healthier eating habits for him as well as the whole family.
 If your daughter’s room is a mess, try to help her commit 10 minutes a day to cleaning it.
 As your child ages, he can be more active in coming up with goals, which will mean more to him when he achieves them.